HammoudG/Academic_Website_OHG/content/home/publications.md

 ## Under Review

 Hammoud-Gallego, Omar (Under Review \[2nd round], International Migration Review). *The Asylum Policies in Latin America (APLA) Database: Findings from an Expanded Methodology to Study Asylum Legislation in Latin America, 1990 - 2020.*

+*(Winner of the Best Paper Award in the Latin American Politics section of the European Consortium for Political Research Conference in 2019 in Poland, Wroclaw).*

 ## Working Papers